iq-coryp/documentation-testing/pages/guides/dropship-onboarding-guide.md

 Every Product must have an associated cost and a list of companies to apply the cost.

-You must add product costs to the cost feed via [Add Products to Cost Feed](/api/cost-feed/#add-a-product-to-cost-feed).
+You must add product costs to the cost feed via [Adding Products to Cost Feed](/api/cost-feed/#adding-a-product-to-cost-feed).

 ##### Example Request